On this page

-New Zealand is currently the sixth largest contributor to the Commonwealth Secretariat and the Commonwealth Foundation.
-Contributions are set by the Secretariat according to each country’s ability to pay.
-In 2014 New Zealand contributed $7.5 million to Commonwealth organisations.
-This includes our voluntary contributions to a number of Commonwealth organisations including:
+Contributions to the Commonwealth Secretariat are determined according to each country’s ability to pay.
+In 2022 New Zealand contributed nearly $3 million to the Commonwealth Secretariat and just over $2 million to other Commonwealth organisations.
+This included voluntary contributions to:

-- The Commonwealth Fund for Technical Cooperation (CTFC) – this fund supports technical assistance to developing countries.
-Many New Zealand experts and consultants have worked on CTFC projects.
+- The Commonwealth Fund for Technical Cooperation (CTFC) – this fund supports technical assistance to developing countries

 - Commonwealth of Learning – helps developing nations improve access to quality distance learning through appropriate technologies